-Only stockholders of record at the close of business on , 2009 are entitled to vote at the Annual Meeting.
-As of the record date, shares of Common Stock and shares of 4% Preferred Stock were issued and outstanding.
+Only stockholders of record at the close of business on a shares of Common Stock and shares of 4% Preferred Stock were issued and outstanding.
 Each holder of NRG's Common Stock and 4% Preferred Stock is entitled to one vote per share.